RoadieHQ/marketing-site/content/backstage/plugins/travis-ci.md

 - List Travis CI Builds
 - Retrigger builds

-To use the Travis CI Backstage plugin, first visit Travis CI to get an API token: https://travis-ci.com/account/preferences
+To use the Travis CI Backstage plugin, first visit Travis CI to get an API token: [Travis Preferences](https://travis-ci.com/account/preferences)

 There are two versions of Travis CI: https://travis-ci.com and https://travis-ci.org. travis-ci.org is deprecated and not supported in this plugin.